RobotSquirrelProd/AppliedVibrationAnalysis/README.md

 A timebase plot shows an amplitude versus time waveform in a rectangular grid for one data series.
 This plot format can be thought of as a high-resolution trend with 1000s of points over a few hundred milliseconds.

-It takes about 3 steps to get the plot up:
+The repo includes a [hello world](https://github.com/RobotSquirrelProd/AppliedVibrationAnalysis/blob/main/AppliedVibrationAnalysis%20HelloWorld.ipynb) with more examples.
+But to get started follow these 3 steps to get the plot up:

 -   Load the libraries: